-Program evaluation is essential to understand the success and challenge associated with the implementation of a vaccination program and the impact of the program on disease burden.
+Vaccination program evaluation is essential to understand the success and challenge associated with the implementation of a program and the impact of the program on disease burden.

 Since 2006, NCIRS has been contracted by the Australian Government Department of Health to evaluate the introduction of vaccines on the National Immunisation Program (NIP).
-Although scope and timeline varies with each vaccination program, each evaluation includes the following main components:
+Although scope and timeline varies with each vaccination program, common components include:

 Process evaluation is done to understand how a program was conducted.
 Evaluating the process of program planning, implementation and delivery provides contextual information to help interpret other components of the evaluation.
 NIP process evaluations use tools such as semi-structured interviews with key stakeholders, online surveys of immunisation providers, computer-assisted telephone interviews of consumers and review of key policy, operational and promotion/communication documents to: